gopinathsjsu/team-project-prysm/README.md

     - Booking
     - RoomsBooked
   - Added API Calls:
-    - /loginUser
     - /loginEmployee
+    - /addHotel
+    - /getHotels
     - /registerUser
+    - /loginUser
     - /fetchHotels
-    - /addHotel
     - /fetchRooms
+    - /bookRooms
     - /fetchCustomerHistory
-    - /getHotels
-    - /bookRooms
     - /cancelReservations
+    - /updateReservations
     - /getCustomerRewards
-    - /updateReservations
     - /getCustomerLoyalty
-  - Implemented Dynamic and Seasonal Pricing
+  - Design Patterns Used : Chain Of Responsibility and Singleton.
+We have used COR to handle Dynamic Pricing and Singleton to generate instance of a class which holds information of all public holidays.
-  - Deploying docker image on Elastic Beanstalk (with every feature release)
+  - Deploy backend on EC2 (with every feature release)
+  - Setup load balancer and expose end point of the load balancer to redirect traffic.

 - Frontend
   - Create Routing